25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 // 1 2 3 4 5
 ```

-- Only one instance is created here and both `c1` and `c2` refer to this same instance.
+- Only one instance is created here and both `c1` and `c2` refer to this same instance

-- `object.ReferenceEquals(instance1, instance2)` or `==` operator: can be used to check if both objects refer the same instance.
+- `object.ReferenceEquals(instance1, instance2)` or `==` operator: can be used to check if both objects refer the same instance

-Reference types can contain `null`, makes it hard to know whether it's safe to attempt to perform an action with that variable.
+Reference types can contain `null`, makes it hard to know whether it's safe to attempt to perform an action with that variable

-- C# 8.0 added _nullable references_ to make a distinction between references that may be null, and ones that must not be.
+- C# 8.0 added _nullable references_ to make a distinction between references that may be null, and ones that must not be
 - This feature is disabled by default

-- `#nullable`: allows fine-grained control of the nullable annotation context.
+- `#nullable`: allows fine-grained control of the nullable annotation context

 ```csharp
 string? mayBeNull = null;